tempertemper/www.tempertemper.net/src/site/posts/2019-01-09--the-new-macbook-keyboard.md

 ---
-title: The newest MacBook keyboard
+title: The new MacBook keyboard
 intro: |
     The new MacBook keyboard has certainly been a talking point.
 From the new layout to the Touch Bar and keys sticking; I both love and loathe it.
 date: 2019-01-09